MercersKitchen/Website-Mentoring/README.md

 **UNDER CONSTRUCTION**

 Table of Content
+- General Ideas, <a href="https://github.com/MercersKitchen/Website-Mentoring#to-do-lists">Click Here</a>
 - Ken's To Do List, <a href="https://github.com/MercersKitchen/Website-Mentoring#kens-to-do-list">Click Here</a>
 - Mark's To Do List, <a href="https://github.com/MercersKitchen/Website-Mentoring#marks-to-do-list">Click Here</a>
 - Progression, <a href="https://github.com/MercersKitchen/Website-Mentoring#progression">Click Here</a>
-- General Ideas, <a href="https://github.com/MercersKitchen/Website-Mentoring#to-do-lists">Click Here</a>

 Main Idea: Pilot of 22 Grade 5 students, a Kindergarten Class, and High School Students to ...
 - "Publish Personal Portfolios and shape an online personality, digital presence."
 - How do Grade 5 Students with limited HTML5 skills and *Chromebooks* build a Webpage?
-- How do Grade 5 Students build and showcase a Kindergarten Celebration through a Website (multiple webpages)?
+- How do Grade 5 Students build and showcase a Kindergarten Celebration, or another celebration, through a Website (multiple webpages)?
-- How do students host built a website with *Chromebooks*?
+- How do students host a built website with *Chromebooks*?
 - How do Grade 5 Students develop content (digital, paper & pencil), for a webpage?
 - How do High School Students support and help troubleshoot issues of Grade 5 Students
   - Optimal Group Size